Blending step-families doesn’t seem to ever get “easier,” but it also doesn’t seem to ever stay the same.

 I have so much for which to be thankful:

-I have the fully complete and totally undeserved love, forgiveness, and salvation from my Savior and Lord, Jesus Christ.
+- The fully complete and totally undeserved love, forgiveness, and salvation from my Savior Jesus Christ.

 Thank You, God that You continue to forgive my sins, that You toss them as far away as the east is from the west and that YOU forgive completely, totally, and finally.
 Please, help me become more like You, Jesus!
 Amen.

 Connect Point Moms helps you create stronger relational connections with the children in your life.
-This starts with being aware of your own stuff so you can BE PRESENT with your children in the moment you're in, and then knowing and using the best ways to communicate with them!
-For quick, helpful videos on topics like this one and more, find "Kate Connects" on YouTube!
+This starts with being aware of your own stuff so you can BE PRESENT with your children in the moment you’re in, and then knowing and using the best ways to communicate with them!
+For quick, helpful parenting videos, find “Kate Connects” on YouTube or join the Connect Point Moms Facebook group to find encouraging supportive moms struggling through it all together!